tindyc/crypto_connect/README.md

 * Font Awesome Icons : with hover effects to highlight key info
 * Navigation
  * Sticky top
- * Mobile Side Nav: 'Burger' menu icon, expanding into side navbar on click.
+ * Mobile Side Nav: 'Burger' menu icon, expanding into side navbar on click
- * Logo: Navigates to the index page on click.
+ * Logo: Navigates to the index page on click
-* Members Cards:
+* Members Cards
  * Visual Image showing member’s profiles
-* Blog Post Banner / Image:
+* Blog Post Banner / Image
- * Visual Image to accompany blog content.
+ * Visual Image to accompany blog content

 ## 2. **Features**
-The site allows users to create and upload and update their own profiles.
+The site allows users to register for an account.
+Users are able to login and logout of the site.
+They can create, upload and update their own profiles.
 Registered users are able to view other member’s profiles and make connections with them.
 Users can search for other members using their name or location.
 Users can see all the connections they have made in their profile page and remove existing connections at any time.
 Users are able to upload new blog posts, edit and delete existing ones that they have created.

+### CRUD Functionality

+Users can :

+- Add their profile
+- Edit their profile
+- Add Connections
+- Remove Connections
+- Add blog posts
+- Edit thier blog posts
+- Delete their blog posts

 ### **Existing Features**
 <details>